OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 docker compose up --build -d
 ```

-To use the published image instead of building locally, replace the Compose
+To use the published image instead of building locally, change the shared
-service `build:` block with:
+`image:` value and remove its `build:` block:

 ```yaml
 image: ghcr.io/orangespyderman/inkplate10-weather-cal:main